 Given that the novels are quite lengthy, you get a much deeper experience through the reading – to the point that some may even find them a bit slow, especially after the pace of the television show.
 That can be good or bad, depending on the type of novels you enjoy.

 - The Moth Catcher (2015)

 Where to Watch Vera

-There are dozens of British shows based on novels, and we’ll cover more in the future.
+There are dozens of British TV shows based on novels (not just mysteries), and we'll cover more in the future.
 In the meantime, feel free to share your favorites in the comments – or let us know what you thought about reading the books vs. watching the shows.

 UPDATE: Here's Part 2: 5 More British Mystery Shows Based on Novels